In Germany, people with different sexual orientations are all welcome and treated equally.

 Intersexual people, who are born with a variation of sex characteristics that do not fit the typical definitions for male or female bodies, are usually included in the transgender group.

 Where can I obtain more information?

-Legal advice is available for lesbians, gays and transgender refugees in various languages at the following site:
+Legal advice is available for lesbians, gays and transgender refugees in various languages at www.queer-refugees.de.